-While Al-MARSAD is proud of all that it accomplished in 2007 and is enthusiastic about the two-year strategic plan that it worked hard to develop, it realizes that certain lessons have been learned.
-Workload management was a constant struggle in all levels without resources.
-This always creates a reality for unstable environment in which AL-MARSAD conducts its work.
+While Al-Marsad is proud of all that it accomplished in 2008 and is enthusiastic to continue carrying out the two-year strategic plan that it worked hard to develop, it realizes that certain lessons have been learned.
+The conduction of legal research, monitoring and documentation, capacity building of the organization and workload management was a constant struggle in all levels with modest resources.
+This always creates a reality for unstable environment in which Al-Marsad conducts its work.
 This reality was kept in mind during the planning process, which hopefully contributed for its solving.

-The careful strategic planning Al-MARSAD undertook in 2007 will propel it towards pilot period in the two years to come.
-Also thanks to this process, the organization will be able to overcome future challenges and become more democratic, professional and sustainable in the future.
+The careful strategic planning Al-Marsad undertook in 2007 and 2008 results will propel it towards pilot period in the two years to come.
+During 2008 which is first year of the strategic plan, the organization was able to overcome most of the challenges and become more democratic, professional and sustainable in the future regardless the small resources.